lgotarra/nodejs-backend-challenge/README.md

 ## What are we looking for?

-* **A well-designed solution and architecture.** Avoid duplication, extract re-usable code where makes sense.
+* **A well-designed solution and architecture** Avoid duplication, extract re-usable code where makes sense.
 We want to see that you can create an easy-to-maintain codebase.
+* **Storage** We do not need a full fledged database rollout, its ok to save your data on memory for now. _However_ we are looking for an architecture that allows us to add a database as easy as possible.
 * **Testing** Try to create tests covering the main functionalities of your code.
 Feel free to create both unit tests and functional tests.
-* **Documentation**.
-The CEO has a non-tech background so try to explain your decisions, as well as any other technical requirement (how to run the API, external dependencies, etc ...)
+* **Documentation** The CEO has a non-tech background so try to explain your decisions, as well as any other technical requirement (how to run the API, external dependencies, etc ...)